Naked at Night

 Sleepwear and Your Sex Life

 Finally, we looked at respondents’ sex lives and how this related to their bedtime wardrobes.
 Those who slept naked were twice as likely to have sex with their partner as their clothed counterparts – nude sleepers had sex an average of eight times per month, while those wearing jammies averaged four.
-It could be that easy access or the closeness of skin-to-skin contact helps release the feel-good hormone oxytocin, which helps reduce stress and improve bonding.
+It could be that easy access or the closeness of skin-to-skin contact helps release the feel-good hormone oxytocin, which helps reduce stress and improve bonding (or it could be that great mattress for sex that they’re sleeping on).

 Those who slept naked also said they had a quality night of rest more often than those who wore clothes to bed.
 It’s possibly due to a lack of clothing providing a cooler sleeping environment, which helps maintain our sleep cycle and guarantees a solid night of rest.